unahouExosite/docs/portals/README.md

 ##### Response

-* `204 No Content`: Returned if the callee user is deleted successfully.
+* `204 No Content`: Returned if the user was deleted successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to delete the callee user.
+    * Returned if the caller does not have permission to delete the user.
-* `400 Bad Request`: one of the following:
+* `400 Bad Request`:
-    * Returned if the callee user owns any resource.
+    * Returned if the user owns any resourcse.
-    * Returned if the callee user already not exists on current domain.
+    * Returned if the user does not exist on the current domain.
-* `404 Not Found`: Returned if the callee user id is invalid.
+* `404 Not Found`: Returned if the user id is invalid.

 ##### Example